HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/Using-Logstash-to-Push-Pod-Logs-to-OpenSearch.md

         }
     }
     ```

+    Refer to the following list for more information about the parameters in the example:

-    `Input Configuration`: This defines the data source.
+    - `Input Configuration`: This defines the data source.
 The example is configured to receive data from Filebeat on TCP port 5044.

-    `Filter`: This processes the incoming data.
-The example uses the mutate filter to modify events.
+    - `Filter`: This processes the incoming data.
+The example uses the `mutate` filter to modify events.

-    `Update`: This updates the [host][name] field of the event to the value of the KUBE_HOSTNAME environment variable.
+    - `Update`: This updates the [host][name] field of the event to the value of the KUBE_HOSTNAME environment variable.
 This is useful for dynamically setting the hostname based on the environment where Logstash is running.

-    `Output Configuration`: The `opensearch` output plugin is configured to send logs to an OpenSearch server.
-The hosts parameter specifies the `server's protocol`, `hostname`, and `port`.
+    - `Output Configuration`: The `opensearch` output plugin is configured to send logs to an OpenSearch server.
+The `hosts` parameter specifies the `server's protocol`, `hostname`, and `port`.
 Additionally, the `logs index`, `user`, and `password` parameters are provided for authentication.
-SSL encryption is enabled (ssl => true), with certificate verification disabled (ssl_certificate_verification => false).
+SSL encryption is enabled (`ssl => true`), with certificate verification disabled (`ssl_certificate_verification => false`).
+This configuration ensures logs are sent to the correct OpenSearch endpoint.

 ### Installing and creating the Filebeat configuration file